 Enter the frequency in radians per second below to get the value converted to megahertz.

-To convert a radian per second measurement to a megahertz measurement, multiply the frequency by the conversion ratio.
-One radian per second is equal to 1.5915E-7 megahertz, so use this simple formula to convert:
+Since one radian per second is equal to 1.5915E-7 megahertz, you can use this simple formula to convert:

-The frequency in megahertz is equal to the radians per second multiplied by 1.5915E-7.
+The frequency in megahertz is equal to the frequency in radians per second multiplied by 1.5915E-7.

 Radians per second and megahertz are both units used to measure frequency.
 Keep reading to learn more about each unit of measure.